FuturistAcoustics/EasyComputerVision/README.md

 - [ ] Zero-Shot Image Classification

 #### Image Classification ✅
 A range of CNNs can be used to classify images from an in-game camera or using your webcam.
-A majority of CNN models work, including for both greyscale and color inputs)
+A majority of CNN models work, including for both greyscale and color inputs.
 ##### Models Tested
 ✅ [ViT-Base-Patch16–224](https://huggingface.co/google/vit-base-patch16-224)
 ✅ [GoogLeNet](https://pytorch.org/hub/pytorch_vision_googlenet/)